How to validate the email address on your domain

-How do I validate my domain?We will send an email to the registered email address for any domains requiring validation.
+We will send an email to the registered email address for any domains requiring validation.
 This email will contain a verification link that you will need to click in order to complete the process.

 If you have multiple domains registered to the same email contact – the process will only need to be completed once, the verification will apply for all domains registered to this contact email address.

-What if I have registered domains on behalf of other individuals or organisations?If you register domains on behalf of any other individuals or organisations and do not have access to the registered email address for the domains, it’s important to make the registrant aware of the email validation requirements.
+If you register domains on behalf of any other individuals or organisations and do not have access to the registered email address for the domains, it’s important to make the registrant aware of the email validation requirements.
 If the process is not completed within 15 days the registration of the domain will be suspended and any associated website will go offline.

 We will then re-send the validation email to the updated address.

-What happens if I don’t validate my domain registration?If the domain validation process is not completed within 15 days from when the first verification email is sent, the domain registration will be suspended.
-This will mean that all services linked to the domain will stop functioning – websites would be taken offline and email would stop functioning.
+If the domain validation process is not completed within 15 days from when the first verification email is sent, the domain will be suspended.
+This means that all services linked to the domain will stop functioning – websites would be taken offline and email would stop functioning.
 The nameservers for the domain would be reset to the LCN defaults and a ‘Domain Suspended’ holding page would be displayed.
 It could take up to 24 hours following unsuspension of the domain, before website/email services would start to function correctly again.